 - You are working hard to stick to a budget and be more mindful of your spending habits

-In these cases, using cash or debit could be more beneficial for you — even if you only need to do so for the short term.
+In these cases, using cash or debit could be more beneficial for you.

 Hot Tip: If you’re unsure of the differences, see our article on debit cards vs. credit cards to learn which may be best for you.